 that things would never be the same, ever again.

 And so it was.
-True Words.
+True Love.

-Buy this card here.
+You can just BUY this card here.

 To celebrate that love,